Kristina01111000/lavendersite/README.md

 - she emailed:

-        - large pollinator
-             - no goldenrod listed on the site, what should it link to?
-             - butterfly weed  -> now in all products
-        - under tree pack
-            - no virginia waterleaf -> she is adding it
-        - woodland garden
-            - no ostrich fern -> now on all products
-            - no blue mistflower -> now on woocommerce
     - add actual bundles for people to buy with one click
         - bbb pack
         - small pollinator